SockHungryClutz/KritaModernGL/README.md

 ## Examples

-Vertex shader that covers the whole image
+Vertex shader that covers the whole image, the number of vertices to render should be set to 6 to render all vertices in the array
 ```
 #version 330 core